Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Related Work

-Model-based approaches, where the model can either be known or learned, often use model predictive control to manipulate the deformable object.
-They involve learning the natural dynamics of deformable objects through random perturbations \cite{yan2020learning}.
+Model-based approaches, where the model can either be known or learned, often use model-predictive control to manipulate the deformable object.
+Learned models involve learning the natural dynamics of deformable objects through random perturbations \cite{yan2020learning}.
 These models are generally fast, but they can be inaccurate when experiencing new states.
-Known models are often formulated to be as physically accurate as possible.
-They can be referred to as physics-based (as opposed to simulated).
-Their physical accuracy allows for the direct application of their predictive capabilities in the real world.
-Examples are published for rectangular cloth folding \cite{petrik2016folding}, strip folding \cite{petrik2020static}, and garment folding \cite{yinxiao2015garmentfolding}.
-Still, known models are usually quite expensive to run and must often face a trade-off between accuracy and efficiency.
+Theoretical models are often formulated to be as physically accurate as possible, which enables the direct application of their predictive power in the real world.
+Examples of this have been published for both strip folding \cite{petrik2016folding, petrik2020static} and garment folding \cite{yinxiao2015garmentfolding}.
+Physical models are often constructed using energy-based formulations~\cite{sanchez2018robotic, yin2021modeling, zhu2022challenges}, where various elastic energies are computed based on the topological properties of the simulated objects to solve their deformed shape under manipulation.
+For example, Wakamatsu and Hirai~\cite{wakamatsu2004static} modeled deformable linear objects (rods) with flexure (bending), torsion, and extension (stretching), while Jia et al.~\cite{jia2014grasping} introduced manipulation as a potential energy to compute the deformations of deformable planar objects.
+However, theoretical models are usually quite expensive to run and must often face a trade-off between accuracy and efficiency.

 Despite the large quantity of prior research focusing on 2D deformable object manipulation, the majority of these efforts have limited their scope to soft materials such as towels and cloth.
 Such materials are highly compliant and often do not exhibit complicated nonlinear deformations, thus allowing for solutions lacking physical insight.
-We instead tackle the scenario of folding papers of various stiffnesses with a single manipulator.
+We instead tackle the scenario of folding paper of various stiffnesses with a single manipulator.
 Because of its relatively high bending stiffness and slippery surface, paper is significantly more difficult to manipulate since large deformations will cause sliding of the paper on the substrate.
 Such an example can be observed in Fig.~\ref{fig:introduction}(a), where intuitive folding trajectories that may work on towels and cloth fail for paper due to undesired sliding.